 There are a number of benefits to guerrilla marketing that make it a useful element of your marketing toolkit.

-Perhaps the most obvious benefit is that, as alluded to in the above definition, guerrilla marketing can be a budget friendly way to reach large numbers of potential consumers and get your name out into the online sphere.
-For this reason, it is often favoured by small businesses or start-ups looking for maximum return on investment, and has acquired an edgy, young connotation that comes with alternative methods and viral content.
+Guerrilla marketing can be a budget friendly way to reach large numbers of potential consumers.
+It helps get your name out into the online sphere for little expense.
+For this reason, it is often favoured by small businesses or start-ups looking for maximum return on investment.
+It has acquired an edgy, young connotation that comes with alternative methods and viral content.

 Yet, even if this is not the situation your brand finds itself in, nor the image you wish to portray, done right guerrilla marketing can still reap rewards.
-The element of surprise can create feelings of awe and respect in the mind of a potential consumer, and provide an emotional connection that is increasingly important in an age when marketers find it difficult to make their brand stand out from the crowd.
+The element of surprise can create feelings of awe and respect in the mind of a potential consumer.
+It provides an emotional connection that is increasingly important in an age when marketers struggle to stand out.

 Where to start?

-We all know how difficult it can be to come up with an original idea, and so rather than let the pressure of being creative prevent you from pursuing a guerrilla campaign, why not take inspiration from those brands who have done it well?
+We all know how difficult it can be to come up with an original idea.
+So, rather than let the pressure of being creative prevent you from pursuing a guerrilla campaign, why not take inspiration from those brands who have done it well?
 Here are three notable campaigns and the insight you can take from them.

-One of the major components of guerrilla marketing is timing, and being agile enough to respond to an opportunity when the moment presents itself is half the skill in making the technique work.
+One of the major components of guerrilla marketing is timing, and being agile enough to respond to an opportunity when the moment presents itself.
+That is, after all, half the skill in making most marketing techniques work.

 This is exactly what happened recently with Ad Block Piccadilly Circus.
 It was reported at the beginning of 2017 that the famous advertising boards, which have shined down on the iconic London junction for over a century (and in fact hadn’t been turned off since the Blitz of World War Two!) would go dark for around eight months to allow for renovation of the display screens.